vra/flopth/README.md

 # flopth

-A simple program to calculate the FLOPs and Parameters of Pytorch models, with cli tool and Python API.
+A simple program to calculate and visualize the FLOPs and Parameters of Pytorch models, with cli tool and Python API.

 # Features
  - Handy cli command to show flops and params quickly
+ - Visualization percent of flops and params in each layer
  - Support multiple inputs in model's `forward` function
  - Support Both CPU and GPU mode
  - Support Torchscript Model (Only Parameters are shown)